-When someone experiences trauma, its physical and emotional effects can sometimes impact their children – and this can begin in utero.
+When someone experiences trauma, its physical and emotional effects can sometimes impact their children – and the impact of trauma on child development can begin in utero.

-You see, during times of stress, the body releases cortisol – and as you know, that’s one of the ways our body helps us cope with physically or emotionally difficult situations.
+You see, during times of stress, the body releases the hormone cortisol.
+As you may know, that’s one of the ways our body helps us cope with physically or emotionally difficult situations.

 But when trauma elevates cortisol to unhealthy levels, it can have an epigenetic impact – not only on the client, but on their children as well.